‘A Fistful OF Frugal’ will be a

 I looked for videos on YouTube and found one that kept instructions simple.
 Granted, I keep a simple haircut, but there are tutorials for many styles, dependent on how brave you are!

 - I make my deodorant

 I really don’t like the idea of repeatedly smearing dodgy chemicals onto the skin near my lymph nodes and breast tissue and so did some research and lucked out on a fantastic recipe, which just so happened to use ingredients that we already had in the kitchen.
 Once made, it lasts me many months and works better than even such brands as Mitchum worked for me.
 My husband tried it and though he said it worked more effectively than regular deodorant, he didn’t like the oiliness in his underarm hair.
 (N.B.
 It has never left oil stains on my clothing).
-I can’t find the link to the recipe I use, but I found a website with three recipes that are very similar.
+Here’s the recipe.

 - I use a homemade exfoliant.

 Now, there are many recipes using a combination of ingredients, either using sugar or sometimes salt, as the main ingredient, and I have tried many of them, but I always go back to the thing I’ve used since I was a teenager, which is plain old granulated sugar!
 If you want something less abrasive, then use a recipe that mixes it up with an oil, for instance.